Welcome to the Year 7 section of the school website.

 Achievement and rewards

-Pupil achievements are recognised and rewarded in a number of ways in Year 7.
-All pupils are able to receive ‘Classcharts’ for their achievements which are noted on an electronic system.
-Classcharts have been used to monitor pupils within lessons.
+As a school we like to focus on the positive achievements of students in lessons, around the school and any extra-curricular activities performed.
+Pupil achievements are recognised and rewarded by gaining house points which are allocated to them individually and their house throughout the year.
+We monitor the totals for the week and the Head of Year will issue a positive postcard home to parents for the top 10 students in the year group.
 The cumulative scores are then used to support the reward system within the year group, with certificates, Bronze, Silver and Gold awards, being sent home, as well as their names being entered into a half termly prize draw.
-We will be displaying and recognising the efforts of each week’s “Top Ten”.
-Pupils can also receive points towards the annual House competition.
+We will be displaying and recognising the efforts of each week’s “Top Ten” on the achievements notice board.
+Each House Point awarded is also added to the annual House competition which is concluded with the annual sports day event in the summer term.
 Be sure to look out for opportunities throughout the year to contribute to the success of your house.
 Pupils in Year 7 can also receive letters and praise postcards from teachers and their tutor for their efforts.
+Rewards are run on a termly basis for the top 10 students throughout that period and include rewards such as: Pizza Party, Laser tag, Combat Laser games, Bowling and Karting.

 Home school contact